dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/comment2.md

 be instantiated with one of the three constant values.

-I think the specifics of such constructs and their usefulness could be a topic for a future discussion (e.g. whether the value-set typed should be wrapped in `const` when used as a constraint, whether it can be used as types of regular variables to express the enum concept, etc.).
+I think the specifics of such constructs and their usefulness could be a topic for a future discussion (e.g. whether value-set types should be wrapped in `const` when used as a constraint, whether they can be used as types of regular variables to express the enum concept, etc.).